 Security-relevant Office 365 activity auditing for Office 365 internal and guest users

 Sometimes it is important to recreate a user’s steps and determine what a specific Office 365 user has been doing with the content.
 That can be content-related actions, such as open, read, edit or delete, or security-related actions such as content permissions changes.
-These are the situations when companies want to find out who has been given permissions to sensitive data to guest users, or if an employee who is leaving the company has downloaded hundreds of documents – everyone hopes that it will never be needed, but it hurts when it happens, and if there are no tools and methods in place that can provide that info.
-This is where SysKit Point helps: all of this information can be retrieved within a few mouse clicks.
+For example, companies want to find out who has given guest users the access to sensitive data, or if an employee who is leaving the company has downloaded large amounts of sensitive documents.
+This is where SysKit Point helps: all of this information can be retrieved within a few clicks.

 Permission and admin role changes